LRagji/relief-valve/README.md

 # Relief Valve
 This package is based on [redis stream](https://github.com/LRagji/redis-streams-broker) data type and provides you with following features
-1. It is agnostic to any redis client library can be used with [ioredis](https://www.npmjs.com/package/ioredis) or [redis](https://www.npmjs.com/package/redis) or any of your favourite redis client implementation as long as it satisfies [IRedisClient Interface](https://github.com/LRagji/relief-valve/blob/b33b85ec7f08438a67dda8b885432e53791f7623/source/index.ts#L3).
+1. It is agnostic to any redis client library can be used with [ioredis](https://www.npmjs.com/package/ioredis) or [redis](https://www.npmjs.com/package/redis) or any of your favourite redis client implementation as long as it satisfies [IRedisClientPool Interface](./tests/utilities/redis-client-pool.ts).
 2. This package acts like a pressure relief value used in plumbing; this pattern is used to batch multiple messages in the stream into a single group and deliver it to consumer, used case for data ingestions and other places where batching is needed.
 3. It can be used as simple que without batching, for sharding messages within multiple consumers for H-Scalling
 4. It provides guarantee for message delivery and or processing with acknowledge facility.